-In that case we would create a separate Group for each cluster, assign its spiketrains to it, and still store in each group a reference to the original recording.
+In that case we would create a separate Unit for each cluster, assign its spiketrains to it, and then store all the units in the original recording channel group.

 3.3.
 Spike sorting

 Neo IO

 4.1 Preamble

 The Neo io module aims to provide an exhaustive way of loading and saving several widely used data formats in electrophysiology.
 The more these heterogeneous formats are supported, the easier it will be to manipulate them as Neo objects in a similar way.
 Therefore the IO set of classes propose a simple and flexible IO API that fits many format specifications.
 It is not only file-oriented, it can also read/write objects from a database.